sachinkr91/api-rest-meetings/libs/javascript/docs/MeetingApi.md

 var meetingId = 56; // Integer | The ID of the meeting you want to view.
 This is an integer value.
 You can find this ID by doing a list of meetings and referencing the \"id\" property.

-var meeting = new BlueJeansOnVideoRestApi.Meeting(); // Meeting | The meeting properties that you wish to update.
+var payloadMeetingState = new BlueJeansOnVideoRestApi.PayloadMeetingState(); // PayloadMeetingState | The meeting properties that you wish to update.

 var opts = {
   'delay': 56 // Integer | Number of seconds to delay the end meeting operation.